Tension in the Neck and Shoulders From Anxiety

 Stretches for neck and shoulder pain

-One widely recommended stretch is the levator scapulae stretch, which targets the muscle running down the back of the head through the head and cervix and into the shoulder.
-To perform this stretch:
+Targeting the muscle that runs down the back of the head, through the head and cervix, and into the shoulder, the levator scapulae stretch is frequently advised.
+To do this stretch:

 - Tilt your head to the left side as if trying to touch your ear to your shoulder.

-- Use your left hand, on the same side, to gently pull your head down, deepening the gentle stretch to release tension in the neck and shoulders.
+- Use your left hand on the same side to gently pull your head down, deepening the stretch to release tension in the neck and shoulders.

 - Repeat on the opposite side.

-Let’s look at the case of Mark, a 45-year-old lawyer who often suffered from shoulder, side, and back pain as well as pain in his left hand and left shoulder joint from spending so much time at his desk.
-Following the implementation of these physiotherapist-recommended stretches into his daily regimen, Mark’s pain levels significantly decreased.
+Let’s examine the instance of Mark, a 45-year-old attorney who frequently experienced back, shoulder, and side pain in addition to pain in his left hand and left shoulder joint from prolonged desk work.
+Mark’s pain levels considerably reduced after incorporating these physiotherapist-recommended stretches into his daily routine.

 The Stress Response Leads to Physical Symptoms